maeek/ha-aux-cloud/README.md

 4. Enter your AUX Cloud email and password
 5. Select which devices you want to add to Home Assistant

-Your credentials will be stored securely in Home Assistant's encrypted storage.
+Your credentials will be stored securely in Home Assistant's .storage/core.config_entries storage.

 ## Usage